Sukikui/PTI-LDM-VAE/src/pti_ldm_vae/data/README.md

 When `val_dir` is provided, ALL images from `data_base_dir` are used for training.

-Note: LDM does not support external validation directory yet.

 ______________________________________________________________________

 ## Custom Transforms

-If you need to use the transforms directly:

 ```python
 from pti_ldm_vae.data import LocalNormalizeByMask, ApplyLocalNormd, ToTuple